 If traffic is thin, the radar will often stay silent until the officer takes a shot at another vehicle.
 Ignore the danger signs and his next customer may well be you.

 Secret #4: Consider a GPS-enabled detector

 Another source of false alarms is the radar-controlled door opener.
 Drive within a quarter-mile of any big-box store, a Walmart, for example, and expect an alert from its automatic door openers.

 The only way to eliminate this type of false alarm is a detector with GPS.
-The detector is able to store the signal's frequency and location coordinates, locking it out and staying silent the next time the signal is encountered.
+The detector can store the signal's frequency and location coordinates, locking it out and staying silent the next time the signal is encountered.

 These are pricier than non-GPS radar detectors but the big decrease in false alarms is worth the higher tariff.